Promoted from the diaries by streiff. Promotion does not imply endorsement.

 In the end, Obamacare remains largely intact today because the CBO’s (now provably false) estimates provided cover for Democrats to trash the repeal and replace effort.
 It also served as a battering ram to beat moderate Republicans into submission.
 Without the CBO estimates, would John McCain have given the thumbs down?
 I can’t say for sure but given how much it appeared to play into his thinking at the time, the answer is likely no.

 The CBO should not have this much power.
 Over the decades, it’s hard to find a single bill the CBO has scored correctly, much less all it’s machinations around Obamacare.
 The idea that the career bureaucrats who make these reports are non-partisan is questionable at best and given how wrong they continually are, they serve no real purpose but to negatively muddy the waters around policy discussions.

-The entire direction of American healthcare was altered due to a non-elected body putting out numbers that were completely baseless and illogical.
-As this article shows, that’s not hindsight either.
-These issues were clearly seen years ago.
+The entire direction of American healthcare was altered due a non-elected body putting out numbers that were completely baseless and illogical.
+That’s not hindsight either, as I and many others were pointing out all the issues at the time.
 Currently, we are firmly on a path to socialized medicine because the moment to pull back what Obamacare did has now passed.
 All of this because of some bogus numbers from the CBO.

 The next time you hear the media cite the CBO as a reason to oppose a GOP initiative, remember this episode.
-They deserve not one ounce of credibility after this.
+The deserve not one ounce of credibility after this.